 Even when you’ve been struggling for YEARS, remember that you have qualities that few can understand or admire because most haven’t fought to survive alone.

 Here’s how to keep moving forward when you’re fighting battles alone:

 1. If you throw me to the wolves, I’ll come back leading the pack

 This is one of the most empowering sayings of all time in my opinion.
 When you say this to yourself, you feel like a motherf*cking WARRIOR.
 So use it to your advantage – you can even adopt it as a daily mantra.
 This statement means that no matter what other people or life throws at you, you will 100% own it.
 Not only will you own it, but you will accept the challenge and make it your single-minded mission to overcome it.
 YOU CAN DO THIS.
 Embrace the role of the lone wolf and free spirit and fiercely challenge anything that threatens to destroy you.

 2. Take every day one step at a time

 Put one foot in front of the other.
 Forget about the past, forget about the future.
 Focus only on the next step, one after the other.
 Take every day one at a time.
 This will help to ground, focus, and empower you.
-Practice mindfulness and keep going.
+Practice exercises in mindfulness and keep going.

 3. Scream or ROAR

 The whole “letting go and finding self-love” thing can wait for later … right now we’re in full survival mode.
 One of the best primal ways to keep moving forward is to literally scream or roar.
 Find a private place, such as in your car, an empty lot, or in your house when no one is there, stand in a powerful stance (such as with your arms wide) and scream or roar.
 Do it as loudly as you can.
 Let go of being “civilized.”
 Feel the pain and also the simultaneous power surge through you.
 THIS is the power you will be using to move forward.
 Do this every day as it is extremely cathartic and empowering.